-Lace Frontals & Closures: All You Need To Know (The Pros & Cons)
+Lace Frontal & Lace Closure: All You Need To Know (The Pros & Cons)

-Lace frontals are the recent rave.
-This is because of their versatility and the flawless way it looks like it's growing from your own scalp.
-One way to identify frontals is that they are used to recreate the hairline from ear to ear while closures are used to recreate the natural parting of the hairline.
+Lace frontal wigs are the fashion items because of their versatility and the flawless way it looks like it's growing from your own scalp.
+One way to identify lace frontal is that they are used to recreate the hairline from ear to ear, while closures are used to recreate the natural parting of the hairline.

-Both lace frontals and lace closure hair pieces help to complete your look and are great for styling your wigs, weaves, and natural hair extensions.
+Both lace frontal and lace closure help to complete your look and are great for styling your wigs, weaves, and natural hair extensions.
 However, making the best choice for which option to go for can sometimes be a tough nut to crack.

 So if you're looking to invest in a great wig and yet to decide whether to go for a lace frontal or closure, we have got you covered.
-We've put together everything you need to know about lace frontals and closures, the pros and cons too.
+We've put together everything you need to know about lace frontal and closures, the pros and cons, too.

 What Is A Lace Frontal?

-Lace frontals are easy to install and often require little installation time than sew-in natural hair extensions.
-It takes an average of less than one hour to install lace frontal wigs or an hour and a half for extensions with frontals.
-Installing sew-in natural hair extensions like ponytails, usually take about 2–4 hours depending on the desired style.
-Lace frontals are the go-to option for modern women who want protective styles to protect their natural curls and looking to spend less time getting ready every day.
+Lace frontal is easy to install and often require little installation time than sew-in natural hair extensions.
+It takes an average of less than one hour to install lace frontal wigs, or an hour and a half for extensions with frontal.
+Installing sew-in natural hair extensions, like ponytails, usually take about 2–4 hours depending on the desired style.
+Lace frontal wigs are the go-to option for modern women who want protective styles to protect their natural curls and looking to spend less time getting ready every day.

-Here are some of the styles you can achieve with a lace frontal wig:
+Here are some of the styles you can achieve with lace frontal wigs:

 .
-Lace frontals allow your hair to breathe
+Lace frontal allows your hair to breathe

 We all know the normal routine of having to wear our wigs or sewn-in extensions and experiencing huge discomfort from them during unbearably hot weather.
-Lace frontals are comfortable to wear on the head and allow a constant flow of air to your scalp and hair.
+Lace frontal is comfortable to wear on the head and allow a constant flow of air to your scalp and hair.

 3. Lace frontals are more expensive